The Guide to a 9/80 Work Schedule: What it Is, How it Works, and Best Practices

 Payroll for a 9/80 workweek is calculated just as it would be for any other work schedule.
 The main difference is that employers divide the eight-hour day into two four-hour periods, with the first period belonging to week one and the second belonging to week two.

-Advantages of the 9/80 Workweek
+Advantages of a 9/80 Workweek

 The 9/80 work schedule provides a variety of advantages for employers and employees alike, including: